 1) if the MCPTT user is authorized by the IWF to initiate emergency calls and if the group is configured to allow emergency calls, then the IWF performing the controlling role shall consider the MCPTT emergency group call request to be an authorised request for an MCPTT emergency group call and skip the remaining step; or

-NOTE 1: How the IWF determines whether the user is authorized to initiate an emergency group call and whether the group supports emergency calls is out of scope of the current document.

 2) if the IWF performing the controlling role does not consider the MCPTT emergency group call request to be an authorised request for an MCPTT emergency group call by step 1) above, then the IWF performing the controlling role shall consider the MCPTT emergency group call request to be an unauthorised request for an MCPTT emergency group call.

 If the IWF performing the controlling role has received a SIP request for an MCPTT private call with the <emergency-ind> element of the application/vnd.3gpp.mcptt-info+xml MIME body set to a value of "true", the IWF performing the controlling role determines whether the user is authorized to initiate an emergency private call.

-NOTE 2: How the IWF determines whether the user is authorized to initiate an emergency private call is out of scope of the current document.